IBM/ibm_zosmf/docs/source/roles/zmf_workflow_complete.rst

 workflow_vars_file
-  Location of the optional properties file to be used to pre-specify the values of one or more variables that are defined in workflow definition file.
+  Location of the optional properties file to be used to pre-specify the values of one or more variables in the workflow definition file.

   | **required**: False